 If you ever get in a situation where you lose your Android device and you no longer have access to any of these things mentioned above, then I won’t say don’t worry.
 You should be worried but I can ease you a little bit.
 This little technique will show you how to recover your lost IMEI, and with the help of IMEI you could block your device and you could also get your smartphone back (if the cops actually took the case seriously).

-- First you need to go to Google Dashboard.
+- First, you need to go to the Google Dashboard.

 - This is IMPORTANT!
 Sign in with the same Google account that you had put in your lost Android device.